 After reviewing this footage, we definitely agreed that the slowed-down footage was softer than the real time footage at 24p.
 For our sake, we didn’t see a significant quality difference between 60p and 50p and the use of one or the other would be dependent on speed of slow down or NTSC vs PAL use.
 While these tests weren’t perfect (our frame shifted a bit and working quickly, we elected to shift aperture to compensate for shutter speed instead of changing ISO or adding additional lighting) they illustrated enough to see how usable the higher frame rate would be.

 In addition to the footage being a bit softer, the Canon 1D-C does not have a special record mode like the C300 to shoot 60fps down to 24fps (23.976) in camera.
-This means that the footage must be interpreted in Adobe Premiere Pro and set to 23.976 fps (see pictures below) or the footage must be conformed and transcoded in a program like Apple’s Cinema Tools.
+This means that the footage must be interpreted in Adobe Premiere Pro and set to 23.976 fps (see pictures below) or the footage must be confirmed and transcoded in a program like Apple’s Cinema Tools.

 Either way, getting to slow motion with the Canon 1D-C requires an extra step in post production, just like it did with the DSLR cameras that came before it.
 However, at least now the footage is already sized at 1920×1080.